Severson-Group/AMDC-Firmware/docs/Firmware-Logging.md

 logger.stop()
 ```

 Typically, you will want to record an event or to record data for a set amount of time.
 Because of this, it is common to import the `time` module and to use the `sleep()` function which expects a delay time in seconds.
-The following illustrates a common use case
+The following example illustrates a common use case:

 ```
 logger.start()